 The ethics of Unedited.

-Unedited, as a product had to embody the very principles that we hold dear to ourselves as individuals and as the company Ink Oil Ltd. These being the ethical treatment of animals, the protection of the environment, renewable resources, and the ending of single use and non recyclable plastics in all circumstances.
+Unedited, as a product had to embody the very principles that we hold dear to ourselves as individuals.
+These being the ethical treatment of animals, the protection of the environment, renewable resources, and the ending of single-use and non-recyclable plastics in all circumstances.
 Also, giving back to the community in which we work and employ people, sustainability in farming methods and the promotion of organic production of our coconuts and other ingredients.